T0ASTMalone/workplace-communication-app-capstone-react/README.md

 # workplace-communication-app-capstone-react

-WorkPlace is where employers can communicate with employees in order to keep everyone in the loop and up to date with the day to day events of their workplace.
+WorkPlace is where team members can communicate and share ideas with one another in order to keep everyone in the loop and up to date with the day to day events of their workplace.

 ## Website